pullup-mobile/pullup_frontend/README.md

 flutter --version
 ```
 6. Open Android Studio and press "Configure".
 Select "SDK Manager".
 Select "Plugins" and "Marketplace".
 Search "Flutter".
 Click on "Install".
 Once installed, restart Android Studio.
 7. Download this project by selecting "Code" and "Download ZIP".
+Extract the ZIP file.
+8. On Android Studio's main page, click "Open an Existing Project".
+9. Navigate to the extracted ZIP file and click "Open".

 ## Usage